rolypolytoy/S1/README.md

 For the yoke of the magnetic lenses we'll use soft iron, and for the pole piece we'll use Permalloy.

+Make a singular CAD Assembly file with all details.

 I've fully reconstructed the specs from the paper:
 ![image](https://github.com/user-attachments/assets/b0a0304c-8fe1-4417-b519-8f8921494e14)